dining craft room was in desperate need of some love. Some organizational love, that is.

 I’m also keeping a few paper scraps shelves, as well—one for patterned paper and one for card stock.

-I also have shelves on the right side to hold new product.
-I have a new kit from Studio Calico and some new paper from Stampin’ Up, and now I can easily see it and play with it!
+I also have shelves on the right side to hold new product as it comes in.
 I will also use shelves on this side for works in progress, so I can store everything I’m using on one shelf.
 This is something I’ve been needing to do for a while: clear out stuff so I can actually earmark stuff I want to work with.

 Other shelves can hold other inspirational things, like the current issue of Scrapbook & Cards Today magazine!
 (Okay, this is not the current issue, but the good news?
 You can see it online for free.)
 Click here to read today.
 I will be sharing more about my new column next week!